Bahut Din Huwe: Plot

 Madhubala plays the role of Princess Chandrakanta, who is born due to the blessings of Nagraj.
 Due to Nagraj's curse, the Queen dies as soon as the princess stops breastfeeding.
 The second Queen grows jealous of the princess and orders her men to kill her.
-However, they leave her in the forest, where she gets adopted by a priest and his wife, who ill-treats her.
+However, the men assigned to kill her leave her in the forest, where she gets adopted by a priest and his wife, who ill-treats her.
 When she grows up, she is spotted by Prince Anand Kumar, who immediately falls in love with her.
 She marries him and gives birth to a son.
 An evil and lustful magician king, Bhadra Chamund, decides to marry Chandrakanta when he discovers that she is the most beautiful woman in the world.
-Disguising himself as a saint, he and goes to her palace to beg for alms and kidnaps her.
-When Prince Anand Kumar finds out, he marches to Bhadra Chamund's kingdom with his army to defeat him, but The Prince and the army are turned to stone by his magic.
+Disguising himself as a saint, he goes to her palace to beg for alms and kidnaps her.
+When Anand finds out, he marches to Bhadra Chamund's kingdom with his army to defeat him, but Anand and his army are turned to stone by his magic.

 Years later, Chandrakanta and Vijaykumar's son, Prince Vijay Kumar (Rattan Kumar), who is brought up by the palace servants, learns the truth about his parents and resolves to free them.
 He reaches Bhadra Chamund's kingdom with his servant Tarang Sen (Agha) and impresses him by presenting a garland.
 Fooling the guards, he enters the jail and finally meets his mother Chandrakanta.
 Chandrakanta tells him that across seven mountains and a dark cave lies a five-coloured parrot, in which Bhadra Chamund has stored his soul.
 He sets upon this dangerous journey to the faraway land Mayanagari, faces several obstacles like women who try to hypnotise him by playing the veena, and encounters magical illusions like a garden containing talking animals.